 They have some excellent self catering choices too; 5 luxury cottages on the 3000 acre private estate that offer independence and privacy while still being able to enjoy the superb facilities on offer at the castle itself, including its very highly regarded restaurant.

 For something extra special there is the stunning glass ceilinged Tree House; a spacious one double bedroom apartment perched in a 150 year old sycamore tree.
-Check out all your options on the booking page here.

 It is nothing like any tree house you may have seen before, from the outside, but especially from the inside, where it can only be described as a large luxury apartment and with a 7ft circular bed.